-Slow carbs are absorbed at a gradual pace, which keeps your blood sugar (i.e. fast vs. slow carb) ranges from medium to high, depending on the type of cereal you buy, how much you eat and even the toppings you add.
+The impact of cream of wheat on your blood sugar (i.e. fast vs. slow carb) ranges from medium to high, depending on the type of cereal you buy, how much you eat and even the toppings you add.

 Cream of Wheat Basics

 Some brands list defatted wheat germ as an ingredient, which adds some nutrients and fiber, but still doesn't make the cereal a whole grain.
 Most brands are fortified with calcium, iron and B vitamins to replace the nutrients lost with the bran and germ.

-Fast Versus Slow Carbs
+Fast Carbs vs. Slow Carbs

 One cup of regular cream of wheat has 1 gram of fiber, compared to whole-grain varieties with 4 grams.
-The low amount of fiber is a quick indicator that cream of wheat is not a slow carb.
+The low amount of fiber is a quick indicator that cream of wheat isn't a slow carb.
 However, carbs aren't just slow or fast; some fall in the middle.

 Glycemic Index Score

 The glycemic index rates how much your blood sugar goes up after eating carbohydrates.
 On a scale of zero to 100, glucose has a glycemic index score of 100.
 Scores of 70 and higher are fast carbs, while a score of 55 or less indicates a slow carb.

 Toppings and Portions Matter

 You can influence the glycemic impact of cream of wheat.
 The serving size makes a difference because eating a larger portion sends more sugar into your blood.
-If you add extra sugar in any form, whether it’s maple syrup, brown sugar or honey, your blood sugar will increase more than the amount caused by plain cream of wheat.
+If you add extra sugar in any form — maple syrup, brown sugar or honey — your blood sugar will increase more than the amount caused by plain cream of wheat.

-- Cornell University Law School: Farina
+- Cornell University Law School: "Farina"

-- Oklahoma Cooperative Extension Service: Dietary Fiber
+- Oklahoma Cooperative Extension Service: "Dietary Fiber"

-- USDA National Nutrient Database: Cereals, Cream of Wheat, Regular (10 Minute), Cooked With Water, Without Salt
+- USDA National Nutrient Database: "Cereals, Cream of Wheat, Regular (10 Minute), Cooked With Water, Without Salt"

-- Harvard Medical School: Use Glycemic Index to Help Control Blood Sugar
+- Harvard Medical School: "Use Glycemic Index to Help Control Blood Sugar"

-- Harvard Medical School: Glycemic Index and Glycemic Load of 100+ Foods
+- Harvard Medical School: "Glycemic Index and Glycemic Load of 60+ Foods"

-- University of Illinois Extension: What Impacts Blood Glucose Levels?
+- University of Illinois Extension: "What Impacts Blood Glucose Levels?"